rosell-dk/webp-express/README.md

 **Step 2**: *Redirecting directly to existing webp images.*

-Insert the following in the `server` context (replacing the rules you inserted in step 1)
+Make sure that WebP Express is configured with "Destination" set to "Mingled".
+And then insert the following in the `server` context (replacing the rules you inserted in step 1)
 ```nginx
 # WebP Express rules
 # --------------------